 - two (2) references that include the name, phone number and email address for each reference.
 References can be selected from a part-time or full-time job, prior internship, volunteer, or paid work experiences.
 References might include current or former supervisors, faculty mentors, campus staff or advisers, coaches or anyone in a professional position who can speak about your character, skills, and work ethic.

 - Current transcripts.
 An unofficial copy is sufficient with the application; however if selected, an official college transcript will be required.
 Transcripts MUST include the student’s name, name of the school, current GPA/academic standing, past and current coursework, and degree program.
-If your school’s transcripts or documentation do not provide all the necessary information listed above, you should include additional official academic documentation that meets the requirements.

 Proof of Enrollment or Class Registration and documentation that states projected graduation date.*

 *Proof of Enrollment may include a screen shot of the student’s semester class schedule, an official letter of enrollment, or listed on official transcripts.
 The document should show the academic institution where the full-time student is currently enrolled.

-- Will I need to get a security clearance?
+Will I need to get a security clearance?

 A: Participants in the Intern program must be able to obtain and maintain a security clearance from the DoD.
-It is highly encouraged you read the attached security clearance adjudication guidelines prior to applying to the program.
+It is highly encouraged that you read the security clearance adjudication guidelines prior to applying to the program.
 A copy of the standard security questionnaire form can be found at: opm.gov/forms/pdf_fill/SF86.pdf.
-Applicants should not submit a SF86 form at this time.
+Applicants should not submit an SF86 form at this time.
 Applicants will be notified when and if they are required to submit this form.

-- Is this a paid internship?
+Is this a paid internship?